What Do We Do?

 The Literacy Initiative was founded in 1990, by a partnership between the United Way of Forsyth County and Leadership Winston-Salem, with funding from the Winston-Salem Foundation.
 In 1993, the Literacy Initiative began training volunteer tutors to provide direct service to low-level readers in the community.
 In 1994, the organization absorbed the Forsyth County Literacy Council and the YMCA Literacy Initiative became the focal point of adult literacy coordination in the county.
 The ESL program was added in 2001 in response to the growth of the Latino community in Forsyth County, but with a mission to serve English language learners of all nationalities.

 Today, the program is still grounded in volunteer-based, one-on-one tutoring.
-In the 2012-13 program year, volunteers contributed over 6000 hours of free instructional hours for adult learners.
-Most tutors and learners meet twice a week, for a total of around 3 hours, usually in a YMCA tutoring room.
-The Literacy Initiative has resource rooms conveniently located at the Robinhood Road, Fulton, William G. White, Jr. (Central) and Winston Lake Family YMCA branches.
+In 2019, we served 330 adult learners through our one-on-one tutoring, small groups, and ESL classes.
+Each year, our volunteers contribute over 4000 hours of free instruction for adult learners.
+Most tutors and learners meet twice a week, for a total of three hours, usually in a YMCA tutoring room.
+YMCA Literacy has resource rooms conveniently located at Robinhood Road, Fulton, William G. White, Jr. (Central) and Winston Lake Family YMCA branches.
 Here, tutors and learners have access to a library of quality books, classroom materials and computers, as well as a quiet space to learn.

-The need is larger than we are, we have a waiting list of learners across the city that need tutors.
-With increased volunteer support, we can expand our current programs even further, and pursue new partnerships, in specific areas like family literacy, workforce literacy and computer literacy.
+The need is larger than we are; we often have a waiting list of learners across the city that need tutors.
+With increased volunteer support and donations, we can expand our current programs even further, and pursue new partnerships, in specific areas like family literacy, workforce literacy and computer literacy.

 Additional Information/ General Literacy Links